-1 Q. Please state your name, position and business address.
-2 A. My name is Ben Inskeep, and I am the Program Director at Citizens Action Coalition of 3 Indiana, Inc. ("CAC").
-My business address is 1915 West 18th Street, Suite C, Indianapolis, 4 Indiana 46202.
-5 Q. Please describe your current responsibilities.
-6 А. I have served as CAC's Program Director since March 2022.
-In that role, I work to advance 7 CAC's policy and programmatic priorities related to energy, utilities, and consumer 8 affordability and protection.
-9 Q. Please briefly summarize your prior employment and educational background.
-10 А. I have more than a decade of experience working on energy and utility issues.
-My prior 11 employment includes working as a policy analyst at the North Carolina Clean Energy 12 Technology Center at North Carolina State University (2014-2016), where I co-created and 13 served as lead author and editor of The 50 States of Solar, a quarterly report series tracking 14 distributed solar policy developments in U.S. states.
-I also conducted policy research and 15 contributed to the Database of State Incentives for Renewables and Efficiency (DSIRE) 16 project and provided technical support, analysis, and workshops for state and local 17 governments through the U.S. Department of Energy's SunShot Solar Outreach 18 Partnership.
-19 I also worked for EQ Research LLC, a clean energy policy consulting firm, from 20 2016-2022.
-I managed EQ Research's general rate case subscription service, contributed 21 as a researcher and analyst to other policy service offerings, such as a legislative and 22 regulatory tracking services, and performed customized research and analysis for clients.
+- 1 Q. Please state your name, position and business address. - 2 A. My name is Ben Inskeep, and I am the Program Director at Citizens Action Coalition of - Indiana, Inc. ("CAC").
+My business address is 1915 West 18th Street, Suite C, Indianapolis, - 4 Indiana 46202. - 5 Q. Please describe your current responsibilities. - 6 A. I have served as CAC's Program Director since March 2022.
+In that role, I work to advance - 7 CAC's policy and programmatic priorities related to energy, utilities, and consumer - 8 affordability and protection, including serving as a subject matter expert in proceedings - before the Indiana Utility Regulatory Commission ("IURC" or "Commission") and at the - General Assembly. - 11 Q. Please briefly summarize your prior employment and educational background. - 12 A. I have more than a decade of experience working on energy and utility issues.
+My prior - employment includes working as a policy analyst at the North Carolina Clean Energy - Technology Center at North Carolina State University (2014-2016).
+I also worked for EQ - Research LLC, a clean energy policy consulting firm, from 2016-2022.
+In that role, I - managed EQ Research's general rate case subscription service, contributed as a researcher - and analyst to other policy service offerings, such as a legislative and regulatory tracking - services, and performed customized research and analysis for clients.
+In addition, my client - engagements included participation in state utility regulatory proceedings, including - analyzing utility proposals and serving as an expert witness on ratemaking and energy - 21 policy issues.